15 ways to indulge in wine for less

 On special occasions, after a long day, or to complement a delicious meal, nothing beats the indulgent feel of a glass of wine.
 With these creative tips, you really can have your glass and drink it too for less.

-Cook with it.
-Leftover wine adds a tasty splash to sauces or sautÚs.
+- Cook with it.
+Leftover wine adds a tasty splash to sauces or sautés.
 If the recipe calls for broth, substitute a small amount of leftover wine instead.
 Waste not, want not.

 Take the Next Step:

-For more ways to save on beverages, including wine, please click here.
+- For more ways to save on beverages, including wine, please visit The Dollar Stretcher Library.